spectrocloud/librarium/content/docs/04-clusters/04-sandbox-clusters/sandbox-cluster-quickstart.md

 -  If the Host Cluster is in a private data center, a bare metal load balancer provider such as MetalLB must be installed and correctly configured.<p></p><br />

 ## Ingress
   If **Ingress** is selected, a **Host DNS Pattern** must be specified for this Host Cluster.
 To create a valid Host DNS Pattern, the NGINX Ingress Controller must be deployed on the Host Cluster with SSL passthrough enabled.
-This allows TLS termination to occur at the nested cluster's Kubernetes API server.
+This allows TLS termination to occur at the sandbox  cluster's Kubernetes API server.

   Additionally, a wildcard DNS record must be configured that maps the Host DNS Pattern to the load balancer associated with the NGINX Ingress Controller.
 See the Example Record in the recap below:

-   **Host DNS Pattern**: `*.nested.host.1.spectrocloud.com`
+   **Host DNS Pattern**: `*.sandbox .host.1.spectrocloud.com`
 <br />

 <br />